odoo/odoodays-2014/tde_messaging/index.rst

       'alias_id': fields.many2one('mail.alias', 'Alias'),
     }

-New record -> new (inactive alias)
+New record -> new alias

 Aliases and Mail Gateway
 ------------------------

-Some bits of alias tweaking
+Alias configuration

 * `alias_contact` -> privacy settings
 * `alias_force_thread_id` -> redirect emails to a document's thread or create a new document